 About the Hotel

 Lindeth Howe Country House Hotel is situated on the outskirts of the beautiful village of Bowness On Windermere and has 6 acres of stunning manicured gardens.
-It also has an indoor swimming pool and sauna.
 We are very proud to hold 2 rosettes awarded from the AA for the fantastic food produced by our brigade of highly talented chef’s.
 We have 35 wonderful bedrooms each one unique and many of which boast views over the gardens and lake.
-We are happy to offer free use of the leisure facilities and free parking to all our guests.
+We also have free onsite parking to all our guests.

 We are very honoured to be the home of Beatrix Potter’s mother who lived here until she died at which point Beatrix sold the house.
 While visiting here in her younger years Beatrix wrote and illustrated two of her stories, Timmy Tiptoes and Pigling Bland.